confidential-computing/governance/TAC/Meetings/2025/2025-10-16/CCC_TAC_Minutes_2025-10-16.md

 ## Announcements
 Download from the Board meeting:
-Mike Bursell (MB) briefed the key outputs from the Board meeting on Oct 15, 2025.MB shared:
+Mike Bursell (MB) briefed the key outputs from the Board meeting on Oct 15, 2025.
+MB shared:
 The Governing Board recently set a high-level strategy that will be broken down into actionable items with an appropriate budget at the next board meeting
 The strategy aims to balance supply-side and demand-side work to encourage adoption Future focus areas include work with regulators, compliance, and standards